Chive bread is a colorful and flavorful change from typical garlic bread. Mix things up a little tonight! People RAVE about this bread!

 - Preheat oven to 400°F.

 - In a small saucepan (or the microwave), melt the butter.
-Gently mix in the chives and salt with a spoon.
+Mix in the chives and salt until combined.

-- Place 2 pieces of ciabatta on a baking sheet, cut sides up.
+- Place both bread halves on a baking sheet, cut sides up.
 Spoon half of the melted butter mixture on each half.
-Reassemble the ciabatta, placing the top on the bottom, and bake for 10 minutes, until the bread is hot and crispy and the inside is soft and buttery.
+Put the cut sides together (to form a loaf) , and bake for 10 minutes, until the bread is hot and crispy and the inside is soft and buttery.

 - Slice and serve immediately.